Also known as:

 Call:

 Contact call in flight sharp and short note chit-chut…chit-chut.
-While perched emits a three note whistle on ascending scale or metallic piping sounds.
+While perched gives a three note whistle on ascending scale or metallic piping sounds.
 Alarm call shrill screech.
 Soft chattering while feeding.

 Content Sources: